jrmykolyn/sfco-wp-yt/README.md

 ##### Logo
 Use this field to insert a custom/project-specific logo into the theme.

+##### Hide Logo
+Use this option to hide the logo asset, and display the site title instead.

 #### Preheader
 These options may be accessed via the `Appearance > Customize` menu.